Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-The suburb of Willaston has a median taxpayer income of $47,069 and an average income of $54,629 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+The suburb of Willaston has a median taxpayer income of $47,069 and an average income of $54,629 according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
 This is below the national average, with Greater Adelaide having a median income of $54,808 and an average income of $66,852.
-Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates would be approximately $51,211 (median) and $59,436 (average) as of September 2025.
-Census data from 2021 shows that household, family, and personal incomes in Willaston all fall between the 17th and 30th percentiles nationally.
-Income analysis reveals that the largest segment comprises 31.2% earning $1,500 - 2,999 weekly (1,236 residents), which is similar to the metropolitan region where 31.8% occupy this range.
-After housing costs, 85.0% of income remains, ranking at the 19th percentile nationally.
+Based on Wage Price Index growth of 8.8% since the financial year 2023, current estimates for Willaston would be approximately $51,211 (median) and $59,436 (average) as of September 2025.
+Census data from 2021 shows that income levels in Willaston fall between the 17th and 30th percentiles nationally for households, families, and individuals.
+Income analysis reveals that the largest segment comprises 31.2% earning $1,500 - $2,999 weekly, with 1,246 residents falling into this category, which is similar to the metropolitan region where 31.8% of residents earn within this range.
+After accounting for housing costs, 85.0% of income remains in Willaston, ranking at the 19th percentile nationally.

 Frequently Asked Questions - Income